-The applicant proposes to construct a 6-story residential development with 200 multi-family residential units, an accessory clubhouse with 1,024 square feet and associated parking.
-The project is proposed at a vacant lot approximately 4.57 acres in size located on NW 8th Avenue between NW 2nd Street and future NW 3rd Street.
+The applicant, 8th Avenue Partners, LLC, proposes to construct a 6-story residential development with 200 multi-family residential units, an accessory clubhouse with 1,024 square feet and associated parking.
+The project is proposed at a vacant lot approximately 4.57 acres in size known as 200 NW 8th Avenue located on NW 8th Avenue between NW 2nd Street and future NW 3rd Street.
 The site is adjacent to the City's Public Works Compound.

-The applications are as follows:
+The applications for the Project are as follows:

 - 1. Application #PA-18-0974, for a local Future Land Use Plan Amendment to change the land use designation of the property from Residential, Low- Density to Residential, High Density-2 on the City's Future Land Use Map. - 2.
 Application #Z-17-2319 rezoning the subject property from RS-6, Residential Single-Family District to RM-HD-2, Residential Multi-family (high density-2) District. - 3.
 Application #PDO-17-2317 applying PDO (Planned Development) Overlay District to the property. - 4.
-Application #P-17-0608 platting the subject property. - 5.
+Application #P-17-0608 platting the subject property.
+(Approved December 12, 2018) - 5.
 Application #DB-17-2311 for Major Development Review approval of the project as provided by Section 32-382 of the Zoning and Land Development Code.

-Also requested, is assignment of Flexibility Units to allow for additional density over 25 dwelling units per acre allowed by the proposed RM-HD-2 zoning.
+Also requested, is assignment of 92 Residential Flexibility Units to allow for additional density over 25 dwelling units per acre allowed by the proposed RM-HD-2 zoning.

-The Developer's Community Meeting required for the Major Development application was held on August 2, 2018 for the developer to present their project to area residents.
-Approximately 50 persons were in attendance.
-There were no major concerns about the project expressed by the public in attendance.
+On August 2, 2018, the Developer's Community Meeting required for the Major Development application was held for the developer to present their project to area residents.